shakes76/PatternFlow/recognition/46240091_Rohan/README.md

 I am resizing the data from 256x256 to 64x64 to improve performance.
 Despite this, the novel images generate are clear.
 During the process of loading the data, I normalise it to get the values between 0 and 1.

-Note: If using collab to run the project, run the below given commands to get the dataset:
+Note: If using collab to run the project, run the below given commands to get the dataset and then run predict.py:

 ```
 !wget 'https://cloudstor.aarnet.edu.au/plus/s/tByzSZzvvVh0hZA/download'